orsonteodoro/oiledmachine-overlay/README.md

 A package does not move to legacy if the project's source code or possibly the dependency's source code was deleted.

-## Ebuild meta info
+## Enhanced ebuild metadata.xml info

-Some of the ebuilds in this repo contain improved comprehensive information describing USE flags, developer API documentation info, or special per-package environmental variables that improve the build process that can be found in the metadata.xml, or obtainable though `epkginfo -x =dev-games/box2d-2.4.1-r2` for example.
+Some of the ebuilds in this repo contain improved comprehensive information describing USE flags, developer API documentation info, or special per-package environmental variables that improve the build process that can be found in the metadata.xml, or obtainable through `epkginfo -x =dev-games/box2d-2.4.1-r2` for example.
 Some of that information is only obtained by inspecting the comments of that file.
 See `epkginfo --help` for details.